selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 });
 ```
 ===
+CHANGELOG - 10.0.0

 This is major revamp of `Rambda` library:

-- `R.piped` is the recommended method for TypeScript chaining.
+- `R.pipe` is the recommended method for TypeScript chaining.

-- All methods should be useful to work inside `R.piped` chain.
-If method doesn't have clear use case inside `R.piped`, it is removed as part of this revamp.
+- All methods should be useful to work inside `R.pipe` chain.
+If method doesn't have clear use case inside `R.pipe`, it is removed as part of this revamp.

 - There will be only one way to use each method.
 For example, `R.add` can be used only with `R.add(1)(2)`, i.e. it doesn't support `R.add(1, 2)`.
 This helps with testing and also with TypeScript definitions.
 This aligns with TypeScript focused approach of this library.